Weighted diffeomorphism groups of Banach spaces and weighted mapping groups: Composition on weighted functions and superposition operators

 Further let $\SZ$ be another normed space, $b:\SY_1 \times\dotsb\times \SY_m \to \SZ$ a continuous $m$-linear map and $j \in \{1,\dotsc,m\}$.
 Then

 for all $\gamma_i \in \CF{\UF}{\SY_i}{\cW_i}{k}$ ($i\neq j$) and $\gamma_j \in \CFvan{\UF}{\SY_j}{\cW_j}{k}$.
 Moreover, the map

-is $m$-linear and continuous. \end{cor} \begin{proof} By \refer{prop:multilineare_Abb_und_CF}, we only have to prove the first part.
+is $m$-linear and continuous. \end{cor} \begin{proof} Using \refer{prop:multilineare_Abb_und_CF} and \refer{lem:CWvan_closed_CW}, we only have to prove that \eqref{Superposition_multilinear_CWvan} holds.
 This is done by induction on $k$ (which we may assume finite).

 $k=0$: For $f\in \GewFunk$, $x\in\UF$ and $\gamma_1\in\CF{\UF}{\SY_1}{\cW_1}{0},\dotsc, \gamma_j \in \CFvan{\UF}{\SY_j}{\cW_j}{0}, \dotsc, \gamma_m\in\CF{\UF}{\SY_m}{\cW_m}{0}$ we compute